pgorman/dangerjaunt/dangerjaunt.md

 15    | 900,000
 16    | 1,000,000

-From first through ninth level, characters gain an additional hit die each level, plus any constitution modifier.
+From first through ninth level, character roll an additional hit die, plus any constitution modifier, to add to their total hit points.
 At level ten and above, characters gain only two additional hit points per level.
 All hit dice are d6.
-However, fighters roll two six-sided hit dice, and choose the higher roll.
+However, fighters roll two hit dice, and choose the higher roll.

-Characters gain at most one level per session.
+Characters advance one level per session at most.
 Reduce the experience award of a character who would gain more levels so that their XP totals half way to the second level.

 ## Number of Daily Spells per Spell Level ##